 VALUE

 Value is one of the seven elements of art and is the most fundamental aspect of any work.
 Value deals with the lightness or darkness of color and in painting.
-It is created when a light source shines upon an object creating highlights, form shadows, and cast shadows.
-Highlights and shadows combine to create the illusion of a light source.

-What is a value scale
+What is a Value Scale?

-The value scale is a method of categorizing and organizing values.
-There are nine values in total, ranging from white to black with numerous shades of gray in between.
 One of the most well-known ways of describing how values change between white and black is the Denman Ross nine-step value scale.
 The scale was developed by Denman Ross in 1907 and has since been adopted as a standard for describing value gradations.
 The dark squares are shades, the middle squares are mid-tones the lighter squares are tints.
-You use these values in your painting or drawing to get depth, dimension, and contrast.

-Adding value creates an illusion of light on specific areas of the subject.
-Notice in the paintings below how great masters have used color to add value to these paintings.
-(Image source: “Wikimedia Commons”)
+Adding value helps create the illusion of light in specific areas of a subject.
+Observe how the great masters in the paintings below have skillfully used color to enhance depth and dimension through value.

 SHAPE

-Geometric and Organic shapes
+Organic shapes

 FORM

-Here are few examples of artists who have used forms in their work.
-(Image source: “Wikimedia Commons”)
+Here are few other examples of artists who have used forms in their work.

 SPACE

-Space is another element of art where it refers to the distance between and within the other elements such as. shapes, forms, colors, and lines, as well as the area around and within them.Space in a work of art refers to a feeling of depth or three dimensions.
-It can also refer to the artist’s use of the area within the picture plane.
+Space is another element of art where it refers to the distance between and within the other elements such as shapes, forms, colors, and lines, as well as the area around and within them.

 Here are a few examples of master artists.
-The area where the subject occupies is the positive space and everything around the subject is the negative space.(Image source: “Wikimedia Commons”)
+The area where the subject occupies is the positive space and everything around the subject is the negative space.

 TEXTURE

-Two types of Textures in Art
+Two types of Textures

-Actual Texture
+- Actual Texture

-Simulated Texture
+- Simulated Texture

 Here are some of the actual textures by the master artists.
-(Image source: “Wikimedia Commons”)

-Simulated Textures-Simulated textures or visual textures are not real textures.
+Simulated textures or visual textures are not real textures.
 This is an implied impression of texture created by the artist using numerous artistic components like line, shading, and color which creates an illusion of texture.
 If you would run your hand on these paintings, they would be smooth and flat.

 Here are some of the simulated textures by the master artists.
-(Image source: “Wikimedia Commons”)

 In conclusion, the seven elements of art—line, shape, form, space, color, value, and texture—are what give life to every piece of art.
 They are the tools artists use to express their ideas and emotions.
-Whether you’re just starting out or have been creating for years, understanding these elements helps you see art in a new way and adds depth to your own work.